 - Subsidized Direct Stafford Loans are need-based.
 Qualifying for a subsidized loan is based on need as determined by the FAFSA.
 If you qualify, the government will pay the interest on your loan while you are enrolled at least half-time.

 - Unsubsidized Direct Stafford Loans are not need-based.
 Interest will accrue while the student is in school and you are responsible for paying all of the interest.

 Please note that repayment on both Subsidized and Unsubsidized Direct Stafford Loans is not required until 6 months after a student graduates, drops below half-time, or withdraws from school.
 There are limits set forth by the federal government as to the amount that can be borrowed each year.

-First time students who want to borrow a Direct Stafford Loan must first complete the FAFSA.
-Next, complete Entrance Counseling and an MPN (Master Promissory Note) on www.studentloans.gov.
+First time students who want to borrow a Direct Stafford Loan must first complete the FAFSA, the Direct Loan, Entrance Counseling, and an MPN (Master Promissory Note).
 Loans cannot be added to student accounts until these requirements have been completed.
 To apply for loans, go to www.studentloans.gov.

 Repayment on the loan may be deferred until after the student leaves school or drops below half time.
 Parents may apply at www.studentloans.gov and need to complete the application and their Master Promissory Note (MPN).